 This homemade vegan cashew cream cheese is the perfect dairy-free spread for any bagel and tastes even better combined with a red onion marmalade.

-To sample Mercers of Yorkshire’s red onion marmalade, my immediate thought was how well this sort of flavour goes with a thick creamy cheese.
-I’ve been wanting to experiment with homemade vegan cheeses for a while so it was the perfect opportunity to create a dreamy weekend brunch: homemade vegan cashew cream cheese and red onion marmalade on bagels.
+I’ve been wanting to experiment with homemade vegan cheeses for a while and knowing I had a jar of red onion marmalade in my cupboard made it the perfect opportunity to create a dreamy weekend brunch: homemade vegan cashew cream cheese and red onion marmalade on bagels.

 I decided against adding nutritional yeast to the cashew cream cheese since I sometimes find it can taste a little bit plasticky uncooked.
 I expect some of you will be pleased to discover a vegan cashew cream cheese that is made with readily-available ingredients too and I’ve consciously tried to make it so.
 The recipe calls for a little oil-infused garlic but this can be substituted for a plain oil and one small clove of garlic, though the resulting flavour will be stronger.